 "And that's not to mention our responsibility as Starfleet officers," McCoy went on doggedly.
 "Jim isn't the only being enslaved, here, and if we don't make it back to the ship Starfleet will never know.
 Is your having Jim worth the freedom of every single slave in this place?
 You're acting like a human, Spock, irrationally chasing after what you want with no regard for the consequences.
 You've gone beyond emotionality Spock, and this is downright irresponsible."

 "Doctor, you have made your point."
-The words were practically growled, and for a fleeting moment McCoy wondered if he'd finally pushed the Vulcan too far.
-Then, after a long silence in which McCoy wondered if he'd finally broken the Vulcan, Spock seemed to deflate.
-"However…you were correct to make it," he said finally, and his tone was one of mourning.
+The words were practically growled, and for a fleeting moment McCoy wondered if he'd finally pushed Spock too far.
+Then, after a long silence in which McCoy wondered if maybe he'd simply broken him instead, Spock seemed to deflate.
+"However…you were correct to make it," the first officer said finally, and his tone was one of mourning.
 "You are under my command.
 Your safety…the discontinuation of this facility…should have been my chief concerns."
 But the rules were somehow different when Jim was concerned, McCoy knew, and he felt Spock's shame now, embarrassment that he had shirked his duties for a cause he'd barely realized was so personal.
 Still, he knew that the Vulcan's next words were perhaps the most difficult he'd spoken since they'd arrived on Catelus II two days before.
 "These service shafts should lead us near to an exit.
 We can attempt to reach the Enterprise from there."

 McCoy only nodded.
 There was nothing to say.
 They started crawling once more, Spock in the lead.